5 Things That Cause Delays To a Divorce

 Once this has been submitted and approved, the court will send a copy to the other spouse along with an ‘acknowledgment of service’ form, who must respond within 14 days.

-If the form is not returned – whether intentionally or not – this can lead to delays in obtaining a divorce.
+If the form is not returned – intentionally or not – this can lead to divorce delays of 1-3 months.

 What happens if my ex doesn’t respond to the divorce?